LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 ####Questions

-1. Why we have to use different context for thread and context.
+1. Why the data structure for kernel thread and context in thread are different